returaxel/Console-Coding-babysteps/Homework/assignments.md

 	Ask for lastname, and store it in a separate (or add it to the previous..?) variable.
 	Ask for phone number, and store it in a variable.
 Or... add everything to one variable, as you go!

+## Assignment 2:

+In this assignment, you are going to write your first console application.

+### The goal
+Write a program that is a number guessing program.
+Effectively, you are going to guess the number and your program will tell you if you got it right.

+## You need to know...
+You need to know the following concepts first:

+* if / elif / else statements

+* >, <, <=, >=, = and == operands

+* Difference between int() and str()

+## If you get stuck
+If you get stuck, Google is your friend.
+You can always reach me on WhatsApp if you get stuck, we'll work it through together.
+Remember that you need to use input() to take in values from the user, and that input() will take inputs as str().
+To take input as integers, use

+	# foo will be of datatype int()
+	foo = int(input('Your guess?'))

+	# bar will be of datatype str()
+	bar = input('Your guess?')

+## A hint
+In Psuedo code, one could write something like this...

+	answer is 190
+	guess is input 'Guess my number!'

+	if the guess is not equal to the answer, write 'Sorry, wrong answer.'

+This example will terminate the program as soon as you either hit the right answer OR miss it.
+It will also not give you any input on whether you were too high or too low in your guess.
+Not very nice.
+Let's be more nice.

+	answer is 190
+	guess is input 'Guess my number!'

+	if the guess is less than answer, write 'Too low!'
+	but if the guess is higher than answer, write 'Too high'
+	and if the guess is equal to answer, write 'Correct!'

+See the difference?
+Now, you are using your if clause to give feedback, helping the user hit the right target.